RosterElf Logo

 Common forms of time theft

-The most straightforward form is falsifying time records—clocking in before arriving at work, clocking out after leaving, or recording hours not worked.
+The most straightforward form is falsifying time records — clocking in before arriving at work, clocking out after leaving, or recording hours not worked.
 Buddy punching, where one employee clocks in for another who is not present, falls into this category.
+So does the ghost shift, where someone remains clocked in while physically absent.
 These are deliberate acts that are relatively clear-cut when identified.

 The cost to your business

 Time theft impacts your business in multiple ways.
-The direct cost is paying for time not worked—wages plus superannuation for unproductive hours.
+The direct cost is paying for time not worked — wages plus superannuation for unproductive hours.
 But there are indirect costs too: reduced productivity from short-staffing when people are present but not working, unfairness to staff who work their full hours, and potential compliance issues if time records do not reflect reality.
-Effective time and attendance systems help minimise these costs.
-Proper rostering software also ensures shifts are planned accurately from the start.
+Effective time and attendance systems help minimise these costs, and proper rostering software ensures shifts are planned accurately from the start.

 Identifying potential issues through data

-Data analysis is more effective and less damaging than surveillance:
+Data analysis is more effective and less damaging than surveillance.
+Rather than watching people, you look for patterns in the records you already collect:

 Clock-in pattern analysis